Welcome to her world.

 - Album Intro Track: There is usually one featuring an Ethereal Choir.
 In Harmonia short sung poems serve as introduction and interludes.

 - Con Lang: Occasionally in songs for anime or video games.
-Most memorably in Utau Oka ~ Salavec Rhaplanca (a song related to Ar tonelico), partially sung in Hymnos.
+Most memorably in the Utau Oka songs (related to Ar tonelico), partially sung in Hymnos.

 - Dark Reprise: Umineko no naku koro ni ~ Rengoku starts very much like the original VN opening, but after the first chorus it gets more chaotic and epic, with the structure getting more complex and electric guitars kicking in, which adds an apocalyptic touch to it.
 Also, it's sung entirely in Italian this time around (the lyrics are by Wataru Hano though).

-- Early-Installment Weirdness: In Midori no Mori… (2001) and Haikyō to Rakuen (2003), Shikata's voice was noticeably more high-pitched, and more generally her early releases up to Navigatoria had usually lighter and more etheral instrumentations.
-Navigatoria also had a few experimental songs (most notably Hollow) that don't quite sound like anything she has done since then.
+- Early Installment Weirdness: Shikata's voice in her early releases was noticeably more high-pitched.
+Her first album Navigatoria also had lighter and more ethereal instrumentations, as well as a few experimental songs (most notably Hollow) that don't quite sound like anything she has done since then.
 While the bases of her current style were already present, it's her second album Raka that solidified them.

 - Ethereal Choir: Used as a peaceful pendant to the Ominous Latin Chanting, sometimes in the same song.